gavdilabs/cap-mcp-plugin/README.md

 - **Intelligent Automation**: Enable AI agents to perform complex business operations by combining multiple CAP service calls
 - **Developer Productivity**: Allow AI assistants to help developers understand, query, and work with your CAP data models
 - **Business Intelligence**: Transform your structured business data into AI-queryable resources for insights and analysis

-## ⚠️ Development Status

-**This plugin is currently in active development and approaching production readiness.**
-APIs and annotations may change in future releases.
-Authentication and security features are implemented and tested.

-Version 1.0 of the plugin is scheduled for release in Summer 2025 after final stability testing and documentation completion.

 ## 🚀 Quick Setup